Garage Floor Epoxy Installers in Vancouver, BC

 A premium quote isn’t a guess.
 It’s a plan built around real site conditions.

-02 — Mechanical grinding and detail preparation
+02 — Mechanical diamond grinding and detail prep

-Grinding creates the surface profile needed for mechanical bonding.
+Grinding creates the profile needed for mechanical bonding.
 We use diamond tooling to open the concrete, remove weak laitance, and create a consistent surface for coatings to lock into.

 - Diamond grinding for a consistent bonding profile.